KaiTheRedNinja/Jumbleum/Notes.docc/Geography/Geography.md

 - Section A
     - Question 1: Cluster 1 – Geography in Everyday Life (14 marks)
         - 4-6 marks for <doc:Geographical-Methods>
-    - Question 2: Cluster 2 – Tourism (18 marks)
+    - Question 2: Cluster 2 – Tourism or Tectonics (18 marks)
 - Section B:
-    - Question 4: Cluster 4 – Tectonics (18 marks)
+    - Question 4: Cluster 4 – Tectonics or Tourism (18 marks)

 Note that Question 3 is on climate.
 We weren't taught that so I'm going to ignore it.